jorisvink/signsky/README.md

 ## Traffic

-The encrypted traffic is encapsulated with ESP in tunnel mode.
+The encrypted traffic is encapsulated with ESP in tunnel mode, using 64-bit sequence numbers and encrypted under AES256-GCM using keys derived from a shared symmetrical key.

 ## Building